ajahne/blog/_posts/2018-3-1-letting-go.md

 Like most new managers, no context was given when I started the position.
 I went from productive coder to manager in a seamless transition that didn't have any official pomp and circumstance nor ceremony or celebration.
 No horns, no champagne bottles, no title change.
 No training.
 Small company.
 Just me, a couple developers and maybe an intern.

 So, awesome.
-I’m promoted.
+I’m "promoted".
 But, ummm, what am I supposed to do?
 What is my focus?
 My goals?
 My individual tasks?
 Should I still write code?
 What should I be doing now?

 What about the team?